 Getting started with an Organization premium account

-Power Automate Desktop enables regular and power users alike to create flows that automate routine repetitive tasks.
+Power Automate enables regular and power users alike to create flows that automate routine repetitive tasks.
 Build flows from pre-made actions, or record windows and web browser activity in real time.

-Power Automate Desktop gives you the option to share your flows among your colleagues so that you can improve automations and build on top of them.
+Power Automate gives you the option to share your flows among your colleagues so that you can improve automations and build on top of them.

 Access your flows from anywhere, harnessing the power of the cloud to establish a robust and flexible RPA system.
 Take full advantage of multiple environments to organize and manage users’ flows.